Money isn’t math. It’s meaning.

 How It Works

 Story, conversation, and play.
-That is the system.

 Research from Harvard’s Project Zero and the Journal of Educational Psychology shows that kids understand complex ideas faster through story, visuals, and guided conversations.

-Step 1 - Graphic Novel
+Step 1 - The Golden Quest Graphic Novel

 STEP 1